 According to mechanics, although the velocity of downward migrating flow is low, the mass of the slab column from the crust to the CMB is so large that its downward momentum has a great quantity.
 In the liquid outer core, there is no rigid body having enough mass to counteract the downward momentum, so the molten rock sinks all the way into the lowermost fluid core.
-The great downward momentum is counteracted merely by the solid inner core, which Jeanloz and Wenk (1988) have obtained a possible evidence of low-degree convention like it in the mantle in the inner core from an enigmatic observation.
+The great downward momentum is counteracted merely by the solid inner core, which Jeanloz and Wenk have obtained possible evidence of low-degree convention like it in the mantle in the inner core from an enigmatic observation [85].

 Seismological studies indicate that the inner core of Earth is anisotropic for P waves, and has low S wave velocity, and high seismic attenuation.
 The presence of a volume fraction of 3 to 10% liquid in the form of oblate spheroidal inclusions aligned in the equatorial plane between iron crystals is sufficient to explain the seismic phenomena.
-The liquid could arise from presence a "mushy zone" of dendrites or a mixture of elements other than iron that exist in liquid form under inner-core conditions al., Singh et 2000].
+The liquid could arise from the presence a "mushy zone" of dendrites or a mixture of elements other than iron that exist in liquid form under inner-core conditions [86].
+Bergman [87] and Shimizu et al. [88] suggest that a thin mushy layer develops underneath the inner core boundary while the materials of outer core solidify onto the inner core.
+So, the inner core should be not a rigid spheroid.